Career-Development

 7 rules of success beyond code

 In fact, the term "soft-skills" is not entirely accurate, which is why we refer to "skills beyond code".
 It is about much more than knowledge of human nature and empathy.
-The IT-business is a very complex world and therefore skills beyond code comprise topics like self-organization, professional responsibility, communication and especially communicating tech to non-technical people, IT-processes, collaboration, mentoring, leadership and business acumen.
+The IT-business is a very complex world and therefore skills beyond code comprise topics like self-organization, professional responsibility, communication and especially communicating tech to non-technical people, IT-processes, collaboration, mentoring, technical leadership and business acumen.

 We analyzed our expert interviews and identified recurring themes that go beyond mere patterns; they are definitive rules.
 These guidelines encapsulate the key areas where you should showcase your skills.
 We refer to them as "The 7 Rules Of IT Career Success Beyond Code" and use them as the basis for our "Tech Career Playbook".
 Explaining them would go beyond the scope of this article, but in case you are interested: Details and explanations of the rules and the playbook can be found here.